Melchizedek;

 This "Teaching & Information in the form of a

-"Melchizedek; priest of the most high G-D and King of Salem!"
+"Melchizedek; Priest of the most high G-d and King of Salem!"

 A part also of: End Time Harvest Revival / Science Noah's After flood Generations"

-Bible verses out of the Dake's annotated Reference Bible (KGV) + Note's
+Sripture verses out of the Dake's annotated Reference Bible (KGV) + Note's

 Jewish Bible; Hebrew Scriptures; Amplified Bible